• Home

 Substitutions and Variations

-How to Make these Donuts Vegan
+How to Make these into Vegan Donuts

 • Use a gluten free flour that’s free from dairy.

-• Get a non dairy milk of your choosing.
+• Get a non-dairy milk of your choosing.

 • Make sure the chocolate chips you use are allergy safe and vegan.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with some of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 How to Make Baked Chocolate Donuts

-Here are the step by step instructions to make these donuts!
+Here are the step by step instructions to make this baked donuts recipe!

-Step 1: Whisk Together all the Dry Ingredients
+Step 1: Mix The Dry Ingredients

-Step 2: Make the Cornstarch Water
+Step 2: Make The Cornstarch Water

 In a medium bowl, using a spoon, mix together your cornstarch and water until there are no lumps and it is smooth.
 It will be thick and tacky at first.